Bucolic Complexes: Bucolic graphs

 \subsection{Gated closures of triangles}

-In this section, we prove that if $G$ is a weakly modular graph not containing induced 4-wheels $W_4$ and almost 4-wheels $W_4^-$, then the gated hull of a triangle is a weakly bridged graph.
-Additionally, we show that if $G$ does not contain induced 5-wheels $W_5,$ then the gated hull of a triangle is a bridged graph.
+In this section, we prove that if $G$ is a weakly modular graph not containing induced 4-wheels $W_4$ and almost 4-wheels $W_4^-$, then the gated hull of any triangle of $G$ is a weakly bridged graph.
+Additionally, if $G$ does not contain induced 5-wheels $W_5,$ then the gated hull of a triangle is a bridged graph.

-\begin{lemma} Let $G$ be a weakly modular graph without induced $W_4$ and $W_4^-$.
+\begin{lemma} Let $G$ be a graph without induced $W_4,W_4^-$ and satisfying the triangle condition.
 Then $G$ does not contain an induced $W^-_n$ for $n > 4.$ \end{lemma}